 Clinical Pastoral Education (CPE): Program and Training Information

-Clinical Pastoral Education is a professional ministry training program for theology students of all faith, whether Jewish, Christian, Muslim or other religions.
-Students learn to act as counselors for individuals and families in crisis, such as people with chronic disabilities or those coping with death.
-There are three levels to Clinical Pastoral Education - Level I CPE, Level II CPE and Supervisory CPE - and they are often found within one all encompassing program; however some institutions only feature the first or second level.
-Students must complete one level before progressing to the next and those progressing to Level II or beyond may qualify for a paid 1-year residency.
+There are three levels of training, often found within one all-encompassing program; however some institutions only feature the first or second level.
+Students must complete one level before progressing to the next; those progressing to Level II or beyond may qualify for a paid 1-year residency.

 Applicants should have a high school diploma or GED.
 Alternatively, ordination by a religious authority may also qualify potential students.
 Some schools may require applicants to have completed one or more years of theological school.